cbohnert67/cbohnert67/README.md

   🔭 My main goal in 2024 is to work towards **leveling up my software development skills and building up my GitHub profile with notes and showcases.**

   Specifically, I am studying in 2024 for completing a [Bachelor Développeur d'Application Python](https://www.studi.com/fr/formation/developpement/bachelor-developpeur-dapplication-python) program with the help of the online school STUDI.
 It is a french level 6 RNCP title of Software Developer.
-With such a program, I will be well equiped with 3 sets of skills: conception and specification of the digital solution, management, piloting and testing of the digital solution, and python development for the digital solution.
-I will be able to design and specify a computing solution to a given problem, to guide the development through each validated phases with agility and to participate in the programming of the software with the versatile Python language.
-Due to such a quality and the merit of Python in the field, I will next move toward Data Science and AI after the Bachelor completed.
-That's why I am actively looking for a specific french law contractor who can participate in the finance of the AI Engineer career path from the online school Openclassrooms.
+With such a program, I will be well equiped with 3 sets of skills:

+- Conception and specification of the digital solution,
+- Management, piloting and testing of the digital solution,
+- Python development for the digital solution.

+I will be therefore able to design and specify a computing solution to a given problem, to guide the development through each validated phases with agility and to participate in the programming of the software with the versatile Python language.

+Due to such a versatility and the merit of Python in the field, I will next move toward Data Science and AI, domain that I am passionate about.

+That's why I am actively looking for a specific french law contractor company who can participate in the finance of the AI Engineer career path from the online school Openclassrooms, starting in the beginning of 2025.

-   🌱 During the summer of 2024, I will be actively learning **the principles of good software construction aka. software engineering in order to master software development.**
+   🌱 During the end of 2024, I will be actively learning **the principles of good software construction aka. software engineering in order to master software development.**

-  I am using several good resources in order to complete that phase of upskilling.
+  I am using several good resources in order to complete such a phase of upskilling.

   I am currently learning from the STUDI platform and the challenging [www.educative.io](https://www.educative.io) learning platform.
-I am currently enrolled in the great 'Learn to Code: Become a Software Engineer' skill path from Educative.

   Here is what the material I am focusing on during the summer:

     - Object Oriented Programming with Python and Object Oriented Design with UML.
     - Algorithmic Problem Solving and The Craft of Efficient Programs with Data Structures